Search Our Database

 sudo apt-get install apache2

-3) Type http://your-ip-address-here in your browser’s address bar to check if you have performed step 2 correctly.
+2. Type the link as following in your browser’s address bar to check if you have performed step 2 correctly.
 If successful, you should see “It works!” on your site.

-1) Run the following command using the server’s terminal.
+1. Run the following command using the server’s terminal.
+We would recommend downloading the PHP 7 and above which is widely supported.

 ubuntu-mysql